Samrat Rana

-Samrat Rana (born 8 January 2005) is an Indian sport shooter who specializes in the 10 m air pistol event.
-He won the 10 m air pistol gold at the 2025 World Championships, becoming the third Indian world champion after Abhinav Bindra and Rudrankksh Patil.
+Samrat Rana (born 8 January 2005) is an Indian sports shooter who specializes in the 10 m air pistol event.
+He won the 10 m air pistol gold at the 2025 World Championships, becoming only the third Indian world champion after Abhinav Bindra and Rudrankksh Patil.

 Career

-Since 2018, Samrat has been coached by his father, Ashok Kumar Rana, and has trained without any formal professional setup.
+Since 2018, Samrat has been coached by his father, Ashok Kumar Rana.
+In 2019, he gained attention after winning a state open championship in Faridabad at the age of 14.

-At the 2022 World Championships, he won gold medals in both the 10 m air pistol team and mixed team events.
+At the 2022 World Championships, he won gold medals in both the 10 m air pistol junior team and junior mixed team events.

 He claimed the 10 m air pistol team gold and the mixed team silver at the 2024 World University Championships.

 At the 2025 World Championships, Samrat won the gold medal in the 10 m air pistol event.
 He was also part of the Indian team, alongside Varun Tomar and Shravan Kumar, that secured the team gold.
 In addition, he won a silver medal in the mixed team event with Esha Singh.